awsdocs/amazon-elasticache-docs/doc_source/redis/backups-exporting.md

   + Object access – **Read** and **Write**\.
   + Permissions access – **Read**\.

-  For more information, see [Step 2: Grant ElastiCache Access to Your Amazon S3 Bucket](#backups-exporting-grant-access)\.
+  For more information, see [Step 2: Grant ElastiCache access to your Amazon S3 bucket](#backups-exporting-grant-access)\.

 The following operation copies a backup to my\-s3\-bucket\.